Importance of Breathing During Exercise

 According to the American Council on Exercise, you can determine your effort level during exercise by how hard you are breathing.
 For moderate-intensity exercise, such as walking, you should not be breathing so hard that you can't carry on a conversation.
 For vigorous-intensity exercise, such as jogging, you will be breathing faster but you still should be able to talk in short sentences.
 Elite athletes who are exercising near their maximum heart rate usually can't say more than a word or two because they are breathing so hard.

 According to the Heart and Vascular Institute at Penn State, proper breathing is also important when doing other types of stretching.
-Flexibility training helps prevent cramps, stiffness and injuries and emphasizes proper breathing.
-Fitness experts at the University of California-Riverside say the correct breathing technique when lifting weights is to inhale before you lift the weights or do the movement and exhale during the course of the lift or movement.
+Slow and controlled breathing as you enter a stretch can better allow muscles to relax and lengthen.
+Fitness experts at the University of California-Riverside say the correct breathing technique when lifting weights is to exhale at the point where the exertion and effort is the greatest.